A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \end{itemize}

-The development of the cascade depends mostly on the amount of matter traversed and is usually linked to residual atmospheric depth rather than to the actual altitude, that may vary depending on the exact atmospheric density profile.
+The development of the cascade depends mostly on the amount of matter traversed and is usually linked to residual atmospheric depth, which is very close to the static barometric pressure, rather than to the actual altitude, that may vary depending on the exact atmospheric density profile.

 Cosmogenic isotopes are a by-product of the hadronic branch of the cascade (details are given below).
 Accordingly, in order to evaluate cosmic-ray flux from the cosmogenic isotope data, one needs to know the physics of cascade development.
 Several models have been developed for this cascade, in particular its hadronic branch with emphasis on the generation of cosmogenic isotope production.
 The first models were simplified quasi-analytical \citep[e.g.,][]{lingenfelter63, obrien73} or semi-empirical models \citep[e.g.,][]{castagnoli80}.
-With the fast advance of computing facilities it became possible to exploit the best numerical method suitable for such problems -- Monte-Carlo \citep[e.g.,][]{masarik99, webber03, usoskin_7Be_08}.
+With the fast advance of computing facilities it became possible to exploit the best numerical method suitable for such problems -- Monte-Carlo \citep[e.g.,][]{masarik99, masarik09, webber03, webber07, usoskin_7Be_08, kovaltsov10,kovaltsov12,argento12}.
 The fact that models, based on different independent Monte-Carlo packages, namely, a general GEANT tool and a specific CORSIKA code, yield similar results provides additional verification of the approach.